 Terry Perk studied sculpture at Leeds University and Bennington College in the USA, completing a PhD in the History and Theory of Art at the University of Kent in 2007.
 He has extensive experience of making commissioned work for the public realm.
-These works are site responsive andexplore the geometric, historic and architectural qualities that determine a sense of place.
+These works are site responsive and explore the geometric, historic and architectural qualities that determine a sense of place.
 Over the last four years he has worked predominantly in collaboration with Julian Rowe, developing a range of works that develop archeological and fictional histories as they might pertain to the landscapes of Kent and the South East of England.
-Terry is also the Head of School Fine Art & Photography and Professor of Fine Art Education.
+Terry is UCA’s Assistant Vice-Chancellor (Academic), the Head of School Fine Art, Photography & Visual Communications and Professor of Fine Art Education.

 In the 1980s curator Sandra Drew staged a series of groundbreaking exhibitions in locations around Canterbury.
 Drew Gallery Projects supported artists in the early stages of their careers, often experimenting with ‘new media’ which didn’t resemble what was broadly accepted as sculpture at the time (video, objects, photography, installation, performance and text.)
 The development of the archive here at UCA brings together original and related works from these ambitious and impactful shows, telling the story of how these exhibitions came about and explores their incredible legacy.